America’s 250th in the Appalachian Forest

 Standards of interpretation -- Interpretation should be engaging, accessible, and encourage reflection.
 Stories presented by AFNHA should meet quality and fairness standards -- expressing facts as best we know them, engage with voices of people to tell their own stories from their point of view whenever possible, being transparent about sources of information and how we tell history, and encouraging consideration of multiple viewpoints.

-How to Participate - Partners are encouraged to participate through:
+How to Participate - Partners are encouraged to participate to the Blog series through:

 Submission of stories related to these themes for posting on the AFNHA America250 blog.
-Stories can be submitted using this form or sent to Communications Manager Ben Duvall-Irwin at ben@afnha.org.
+Stories can be submitted using the form linked above, or sent to stories@afnha.org.
 Blog posts will include a cover photo, a summary of the story, and a longer narrative or links to more information when appropriate.
-Contact Ben with any questions or ideas.
+Contact our Discovery Programs Manager with any questions or ideas.

 Send your story starting with a title and approximately 100 to 200 word summary.
 This will serve as the basis for our blog post.